Visualising War and Peace

 During the podcast, Solon and Audrey discuss their mixed methods approach, which blends Social Science and Humanities methodologies.
 They reflect on 'the narrative turn' in peace and conflict studies, the importance of attending to the craft side of storytelling, and their hope that TNT Lab's research and resources will help both academics and storytelling practitioners (in many different media) to de-code the rhetorical structures and subtexts of other people's stories and curate their own to forge positive change.

 We hope you find the discussion interesting.
 For a version of our podcast with close captions, please use this link.
-For more information about individuals and their projects, please visit the University of St Andrews' Visualising War website.
+For more information about individuals and their projects, please visit the University of St Andrews' Visualising War website and the Visualising Peace Project.

 Music composed by Jonathan Young